The George and Dragon Inn fires up the appetite

 There’s nothing we like more than an old pub revitalised, and this charming one has had the full treatment and now has the makings of a gorgeous destination pub.

-Located in the tiny village of Seaton, the new-look The George and Dragon Inn is located on the main road that runs through the quaint village.
-Open less than a year, the pub is housed in a charming old building dating back to 1872.
+Located in the tiny village of Seaton, The George and Dragon Inn is located on the main road that runs through the quaint village.
+The pub is housed in a charming old building dating back to 1872.
 Inside it’s quite small but what it may lack in space, is made up for in food offering and top-notch service.

 Not wanting to take away the beauty of the building but knowing it needed a good spruce up, owner Ralph Offer stripped everything out, exposed the original brick work and updated the slightly kitsch decor of the previous pub, to create a stylish and modern one which the locals love.